 You can set the test current range from the front panel.
-The choices are 1mA, $100\mu A$ , and $10\mu A$ .
-The factory default current range is 1mA.
+The choices are 1mA, 100μ A, and 10μ A. The factory default current range is 1mA.
 To set the test current as follows:

-- 1. Press Shift → Cont for diode measurement function - 2.
-Using and tkeys to scroll through the three test current selections.
+1. Press Shift \rightarrow Cont for diode measurement function message.